-For this discussion, I have chosen to focus my recommendations on chemical exfoliants exclusively, as they pose less potential to damage skin already stressed by the cold, dry air than manual exfoliants do.
-You may choose to indulge in an exfoliating mask once or twice a week, or to add an exfoliating serum to your everyday routine.
+For this discussion, I have chosen to focus my recommendations on chemical exfoliants exclusively, as they pose less potential damage to skin already stressed by the cold, dry air than physical exfoliants do.
+But before discussing specific exfoliants I recommend for each skin type, I would like to take a moment to take back the word “chemical”.

-- Normal and Dry Skin - Living Libations Papaya & Lime AHA Treatment is a gel-like formula to be smoothed over a clean face once a week to plump, refresh, and hydrate.
-Or, target fine lines and dullness every day by smoothing on Mad Hippie’s Exfoliating Serum before your moisturizer.
+- Living Libations Papaya & Lime AHA Treatment is a gel-like formula to be smoothed over a clean face like a mask once or twice a week to plump, refresh, and hydrate normal skin.
+Leave on up to 20 minutes before rinsing with water.

 All skin types can benefit from the introduction of a hydrating essence and hyaluronic acid serum during the winter months.
 A beautiful combination, which is perfect for every face, is Mad Hippie’s Hydrating Nutrient Mist and Helena Lane’s Rose and Frankincense Hyaluronic Acid Serum.

 Saturate your clean face with several pumps of the mist, then apply two to four pumps of the water-based serum while it is still damp.
-Using care, you should include the eye area as well.
-Use morning and night after cleansing and before other exfoliants, serums and moisturizers.
+Follow with more hydrating mist, creating a water-oil-water “sandwich” on your skin.
+Apply this “sandwich” morning and night, after cleansing and before other exfoliants, serums and moisturizers.
 These two products combined will transport water into your skin and lock it in, to help ensure it remains hydrated throughout the day.

 Enhance and fortify your night regimen by applying an oil serum all over your face and neck, including around your eyes, before your moisturize.
 Everyone will glow with the addition of a few drops of Ayuna’s Cellular Oil beneath their nightly moisturizer.
 This one-of-a-kind oil serum contains micro-lipids derived from stem cells of the Wild Olive Tree, which are intensely regenerative to all skin types.
 This luxurious product is an experience like no other, with a seductive feel and glorious aroma that affects a luminosity in all skin types.